XabierMatute/Inception/README.md

 - A container running a WordPress instance.
 - Initial setup is managed via the script [`init.sh`](srcs/requirements/wordpress/tools/init.sh).
 - Exposes port `9000`.

+## Tools Used

+### Dockerfile
+A **Dockerfile** is a script that contains a set of instructions to build a Docker image.
+It defines the base image, dependencies, configurations, and commands required to create a containerized application.
+Each service in this project has its own Dockerfile, ensuring that the containers are tailored to their specific requirements.
+This approach promotes modularity and simplifies the process of building and maintaining containers.

+### Docker Compose
+**Docker Compose** is a tool used to define and manage multi-container Docker applications.
+It uses a `docker-compose.yml` file to specify the services, networks, and volumes required for the application.
+In this project, Docker Compose is utilized to orchestrate the MariaDB, Nginx, and WordPress containers, enabling seamless communication between them within the virtual network `MojaveNet`.
+This tool simplifies the deployment process, allowing all services to be started, stopped, and managed with a single command.

 ## Usage